jamesjnadeau/static-site-loader/README.md

 # static-site-loader
-a simple static site loader for webpack that's easy to use and customize to your liking.
+A simple static site loader for webpack that you can customize to your liking.
+It makes it easy to iterate over a file system, or interject content from any source you desire.
+Then you control the output path of your generated files.
+I built this so I could easily hook what I needed into the webpack build step.

 ## Example Usage